Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Conclusion

 \section{Conclusion}

-In this paper, we develop a novel partial identification analytical method to identify the effect of a mismeasured variable when two proxies are available.
+In this paper, we develop a novel partial identification method to identify the effect of a mismeasured variable when two proxies are available.
 Importantly, our estimator relies on assumptions no stronger than those commonly applied in linear models that ignore measurement error.
 Moreover, our partial identification approach provides bounds that (i) incorporate all available information from the first two moments of the data distribution and (ii) compare favorably against alternative approaches, such as a simple reduced-form estimand and the method proposed by \cite{Lubotsky2006}.

 We further explore the implications of relaxing our assumptions.
-In particular, we relax restrictions on the sign of the target parameter (Appendix \ref{AppNoSign}) and the correlation of measurement errors (Appendix \ref{AppFreeCov}), deriving wider identified intervals in both cases.
+In particular, we relax restrictions on the sign of the target parameter (Appendix \ref{AppNoSign}), on measurement error exogeneity (Appendix \ref{AppEndoME}) and the correlation of measurement errors (Appendix \ref{AppFreeCov}), deriving wider identified intervals in all cases.
 Thus, modeling assumptions should be chosen in a way that best fits each application.

 To illustrate our methodology, we reevaluate the results of three empirical studies: \citet{nunn2011}, \citet{bustos2016agricultural} and \cite{acharya2016political}.
 To do so, we replicate their findings using the reduced-form approach, which ignores measurement error, and compare these results with those obtained through our partial identification method.
-Although we find that the results by \cite{bustos2016agricultural} are robust to nonclassical measurement error, our method reaches very different conclusions when compared to the findings of \cite{nunn2011} and \cite{acharya2016political}.
-In particular, we find that the impact of agricultural productivity may be smaller than previously reported.
+Once we allow for nonclassical measurement error, we find wide intervals around the target parameters, indicating that the magnitudes of agricultural productivity effects can change dramatically.
+These findings call for substantial caution in interpreting existing results.
+In particular, our wide estimated intervals highlight that our knowledge of these effects is limited.

 \singlespace

 \thetable{A.\arabic{table}}

 \thefigure{A.\arabic{figure}}